Apteco/ExampleFrontEndTask/docs/aggregation-result-format.md

 ## The Teal Green Holidays dataset

-The example result shows information about the number of People that have made Bookings to particular destination countries over time.
+The example results show information about the number of People that have made Bookings to particular destination countries over time.
 The relationship between the Person entity and Booking entity is one-to-many, where each person could have zero or more associated bookings.

 There are multiple attributes held in the data for each person and booking entity and the example results show an aggregation for Booking Destination and Booking Date (grouped into years).
 The numbers returned are counts of people that have one or more bookings that fall into each category (rather than number of bookings for each category).
 For example, the following image shows a graphical representation of the same data.
 The table shows that there are 28,001 people that have had one or more bookings to Australia in 2018.